mindspore-ai/docs/docs/programming_guide/source_en/pipeline.md

 ### zip

-Zips two datasets into one.
+Zips two datasets into one vertically.

 > If the column names in the two datasets are the same, the two datasets will not be zipped.
-Therefore, ensure that the column name is unique.

-If the number of rows in the two datasets is different, the number of rows after zipping is the same as the smaller number of rows.
+Therefore, ensure that the column name is unique.<br>If the number of rows in the two datasets is different, the number of rows after zipping is the same as the smaller number of rows.

   ![zip](./images/zip.png)